rkemmy/quotable/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+Author : Risper Kemunto

+##Installation requirements/Technologies used
+node package manager(npm)
+Angular cli
+Bootstrap
+watchman

+## Description
+The project allows the user to create, upvote and downvote quotes

+## Known Bugs
+There were errors generated when the

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.